 Sourcing the Ingredients and Substitutions

-I struggle to get the ingredients for these Butterscotch Squares here in England, but I still try to make them at least once every Christmas.
+I struggle to get the ingredients for these butterscotch squares here in England, but I still try to make them at least once each year at Thanksgiving or Christmas.
 Whenever I am able to source ‘Nilla Wafers and Butterscotch chips throughout the year I’ll make a batch just for fun.
 On a few occasions I have substituted graham crackers which altered the flavour slightly, but the squares still tasted delicious.

 For those of you who live in North America, these ingredients should all be pretty easy to find.
 For UK based readers, McVitie’s Digestive Biscuits can be substituted for the vanilla wafers.
 Or you can make your own homemade Vanilla Wafers.
 Butterscotch chips/morsels are a bit harder to source, but they can be found online.

 Easy, No Bake Butterscotch Squares